y0nei/portfolio/README.md

 ## Not written by AI
 Love it or hate it, AI tooling is nowadays incredibly widespread.
 While I'm not a fan of AI code completion tools, I found myself using chatbots to generate ideas (*commit names, summaries, function names, etc.*), which resulted in me developing a bad habit of picking the easy way out whenever I'm stuck with an issue instead of actually trying to find the answer manually, which is a bad practice.
 While AI can speed up work, It kills creativity.
-I have challenged myself to refrain from <u>any</u> AI usage in writing this project.
+I have challenged myself to refrain from <u>any</u> AI usage during the development of this project.

 [![NotbyAI badge][notbyai badge]](https://notbyai.fyi/)

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have a suggestion that would make this better, please open an issue or submit a pull request.
-1. Fork the Project
+1. Fork this project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a pull request

 ## Contact
 Yonei - <y0nei@proton.me>